-Set off from Swakopmund and head north up the Atlantic coast and visit the seal colony at Cape Cross and the Skeleton Coast, to visit a haunting ship wreck.
-In the afternoon, drive into the rugged Damaraland highlands before arriving in Twyfelfontein.
-Spend the next day exploring Twyfelfontein with its ancient rock engravings, said to be the richest collection in Africa.
-Visit the Burnt Mountain, its vividly coloured rocks contrasting with the desolate landscape, followed by the Organ Pipes, a geological wonder and another great photo opportunity.
+Set off from Swakopmund and head north up the Atlantic coast, visiting the seal colony at Cape Cross and pausing at the haunting ship wrecks that dot the Skeleton Coast.
+In the afternoon, you'll drive up into the rugged Damaraland highlands before arriving in Twyfelfontein to enjoy included dinners at your luxury remote lodge.
+You'll then spend the next day exploring Twyfelfontein with its ancient rock engravings, said to be the richest collection in Africa.
+Be sure to also visit the Burnt Mountain, its vividly coloured rocks contrasting with the desolate landscape, and the Organ Pipes – a jagged geological wonder.

 Days 10-11: Etosha National Park

 You'll end in style, with a self-drive safari in Etosha – one of southern Africa's national-park greats.
 This sprawling salt pan is home to everything from giant herds of zebra to prowling lions and spindly giraffe.
 It's even one of the world's best places to spot rhino.
 To help you explore its giant scale in detail, we've included nights in both its west and east.
 Choose between staying inside the park with our Superior option, or upgrade to a luxurious private reserve on its outskirts.
 Both feature hearty meals and superb game-viewing waterholes.

 Days 12-13: Etosha National Park